Skip to main content

 4. Route Pattern

-A route pattern is needed to route incoming calls to the Queue Manager Enterprise.
+A route pattern is needed to route incoming calls to Imagicle Advanced Queuing.
 The route pattern pointing to Imagicle QME Trunk should be defined accordingly with the PBX numbering plan and with the queues phone number.
 For example, defining a route pattern 8XX will allow to manage queues with phone number 801, 802, etc..

-The route patterns and the other rules used to send calls to QME should never change the called party number.
-This way QME will be able to tell which calls are coming back from the operators or other queues.
+The route patterns and the other rules used to send calls to Imagicle Advanced Queuing should never change the called party number.
+In this way, AdvQue can tell which calls are coming back from the operators or other queues.

 Once the system is configured and running, if your extensions are (for example) four digits long (3001, 3002...) you can test Camp-On by dialling *3001.